neontapir/neontapir.github.io/_posts/2008-02-11-kata-4-my-solution.md

 excerpt: !ruby/object:Hpricot::Doc
   options: {}
 ---
-<p><a href="http://web.archive.org/web/20131016084024/http://codekata.pragprog.com/2007/01/kata_four_data_.html">Kata 4</a> is about data munging.
+[Kata 4](http://web.archive.org/web/20131016084024/http://codekata.pragprog.com/2007/01/kata_four_data_.html) is about data munging.
 We're asked to download a couple of text files and extract some data.
-The first is weather data (<a href="#listing1">Listing 1</a>).
-The second is soccer data (<a href="#listing2">Listing 2</a>). <a href="#listing3">Listing 3</a> is the DRY unified version.
-I combined the programs, but they could just as easily have been two programs.</p>
+The first is weather data ([Listing 1](#listing1)).
+The second is soccer data ([Listing 2](#listing2)).
+[Listing 3](#listing3) is the DRY unified version.
+I combined the programs, but they could just as easily have been two programs.

-<p>Then, we were asked to answer some questions.
+Then, we were asked to answer some questions.
 I'm going to answer them out of order.
 The writing of the first program certainly did alter my approach to the second.
-In fact, as you can see, the second program is almost identical to the first, because I retooled the first program to create the second program. </p>
+In fact, as you can see, the second program is almost identical to the first, because I retooled the first program to create the second program.

-<p>I can't say whether factoring out code is <strong>always</strong> a good thing, but I think it certainly was in the case.
+I can't say whether factoring out code is **always** a good thing, but I think it certainly was in the case.
 Premature factoring is a waste of effort, but once the commonality emerges, I think factoring is often the right thing to do.
-I don't think the readability or maintainability of this particular program suffered too much, but I agree it can quickly become a concern in larger programs.</p>
+I don't think the readability or maintainability of this particular program suffered too much, but I agree it can quickly become a concern in larger programs.

-<p>See also my previous Kata posts: <a href="http://neontapir.wordpress.com/2008/01/26/code-kata-1-my-solution/">Kata 1</a>, <a href="http://neontapir.wordpress.com/2008/01/31/kata-2-my-solution/">Kata 2</a> and <a href="http://neontapir.wordpress.com/2008/02/04/kata-3-my-solution/">Kata 3</a>.</p>
+See also my previous Kata posts: [Kata 1](http://neontapir.wordpress.com/2008/01/26/code-kata-1-my-solution/), [Kata 2](http://neontapir.wordpress.com/2008/01/31/kata-2-my-solution/) and [Kata 3](http://neontapir.wordpress.com/2008/02/04/kata-3-my-solution/).

-<p><!--more--></p>
-<p><a name="listing1"></a><strong>Listing 1</strong>: Weather data</p>
+<a name="listing1"></a>**Listing 1**: Weather data

 <pre><span class="kwrd">using</span> System;
 <span class="kwrd">using</span> System.IO;
 <span class="kwrd">using</span> System.Text.RegularExpressions;